-Written assignments that exceed the stated word length by more than 10% will be penalised by deduction of marks using a graduated system.
+Written assignments that exceed the stated word length will be penalised by deduction of marks using a graduated system (please see the assignment instructions for each module).
 Students are required to include the word count of their assignments on the cover sheet (word count excludes references and appendices).
-If the word limit is exceeded by more than 10% the student will lose 10 marks.
+In the absence of stated penalties for specific modules, if the word limit is exceeded by more than 10% the student will lose 10 marks.
 If the student exceeds the word count by more than 20%, the assignment will not be graded.
+But students must refer to the penalties indicated in each assignment brief for each module.

-Policy on Late Submission of Assignments Social Sciences Policy on Late Submission of Assignments - updated 21.03.2017
+Policy on Late Submission of Assignments Social Sciences Policy on Late Submission of Assignments

-All pieces of continuous assessment must be submitted by the due date in the way requested by the lecturer (i.e. paper, electronically, Safe Assign).
+All pieces of continuous assessment must be submitted by the due date in the way requested by the lecturer (i.e. paper, electronically, Brightspace).
 Students must save and retain a copy of all submitted continuous assessment work.
 Strict penalties are applied for lateness and will be applied unless an extension has been sought and granted by the lecturer in writing.
-Continuous assessment submitted up to one week late will lose 10% of marks awarded.
+Continuous assessment submitted up to one week late will lose 10% of marks awarded (e.g. an original grade of 50% will be reduced to 40%).
 Work submitted up to two weeks late will lose 20% of marks awarded.
 After two weeks, the maximum mark available will be 40%.
 No work will be accepted after four weeks.
 This means that the student risks failing the module and may be required to undertake a repeat assignment.
 Extensions are only granted in exceptional circumstances.
 Valid reasons include bereavement, illness, an accident or other serious personal issues.
 Where possible these should be supported by documentary evidence.
 If you are experiencing problems you should inform your lecturer and tutor as soon as possible.